jvinol/G1FinalProject/README.md

 ## Saving PointCloud data

-Our original goal was to be able to save the pointcloud data and visualize it using python.
-However, we had issues saving the data.A script attempting to parse the data can be found in the /src/basic_robot/basic_robot directory.
+Our original goal was to be able to save the pointcloud data and visualize the entire world using python.
+However, we had issues saving the data.
+A script attempting to parse the data can be found in the /src/basic_robot/basic_robot directory.
 However, this script gave a RTPS_Transport_SHM Error error which we were unable to resolve.

 To get around this, we found sample data online <ins>[here](http://redwood-data.org/indoor_lidar_rgbd/download.html)</ins> and used it to run our python scripts.

 ## Running the Python scripts